'Les Soeurs Bronte'

 these date at the earliest to the 1850s, after the death of Emily and Anne.
 If the title is

 correct then it could only be a copy of an 1840s daguerreotype depicting L-R Charlotte,

 The two group portrait paintings of the sisters were copied by a Haworth

-photograph is a copy then it was probably made by John Stewart, keen photographer and
+a copy of a group photograph of the sisters then it was probably made by John Stewart, keen